Skip to main content

 • Window shoppers who opened emails

-• Internal employees for testing
+• Internal segments for testing

-1. Marketing Preference Segments
+Marketing Preference Segments

 Customers with mobile numbers and accept marketing

-These customers have provided their mobile number and opted in to SMS marketing.
+These customers have shared their mobile number and opted in to receive SMS marketing—giving you a direct, high-value channel to engage with them.These customers have provided their mobile numbers and opted in to SMS marketing.

 Why this matters: